|Atomic Mass||91.224 g.mol −1|

 - Zirconium is available in about 30 mineral species and its major source is zircon.
 More than 1.5 million tonnes of zircon are mined each year, mainly in South Africa and Australia.

 - The element is often used in high-temperature applications as it is highly resistant to heat.

-- It has many other uses that include surgical instruments, photographic flashbulbs and in making glass for televisions.
+- It has many other uses that include surgical instruments, photographic flashbulbs and making glass for televisions.

-- Space and aeronautic industries use Zirconium to manufacture high-temperature parts like blades, combustors, and vanes in jet engines.
+- Space and aeronautic industries use zirconium to manufacture high-temperature parts like blades, combustors, and vanes in jet engines.

 Certain Health Facts About Zirconium

-- Scientists haven’t found any biological use of Zirconium till today.
+- Scientists haven’t found any biological use of zirconium till today.

-- It is observed that this element is a little toxic and estimated intake of a human being is 50 micrograms but not harmful for life.
+- It is observed that this element is a little toxic and the estimated intake of a human being is 50 micrograms but not harmful for life.

 - Zirconium 95 is one of the harmful isotope and is responsible for many types of cancers.